erasmus-without-paper/ewp-reference-connector/README.md

 * Java EE container, such as Tom EE or Glassfish

 ## Development environment
+In addition to the requirements for the EWP host, the following are also required

 * Any Java IDE compatible with Java 8 and Maven
 * Node.js
 * Maven 3.3.9
+* Git

 ## Installation instructions for a EWP Host